 Project-based outsourcing

-This engagement model is input-free for the hiring company, while the vendor manages the end-to-end process of software development.
-The collaboration follows a predetermined set of specifications with the final product delivery at the end of the cooperation.
+This outsourcing contract is input-free for the hiring company, while the vendor manages the end-to-end process of software development.
+The collaboration follows a predetermined set of specifications, with the final product delivery at the end of the cooperation.

 Project-based outsourcing tends to be stringent and has a well-defined timeline and deliverables.
 This engagement option works great for small, straightforward projects with little to no modifications.